Program in Applied Vaccine Experiences - PAVE

 PAVE supports vaccine-focused internships for Johns Hopkins students at five organizations:

-- World Health Organization’s Institute for Vaccines and Biologicals (Geneva, Switzerland)
+- World Health Organization’s Department of Immunization, Vaccines and Biologicals (IVB) (Geneva, Switzerland)

 - Gavi Alliance (Geneva, Switzerland)

 - Centers for Disease Control and Prevention, Global Immunization Division (Atlanta, Georgia)

 Through PAVE, Hopkins students spend 12 to 16 weeks working full time at one of these international organizations.
 PAVE scholars gain valuable experience in vaccine research, policy and programs of global importance.
 Successfully completing a 16-week PAVE internship can fulfill the Department of International Health's MSPH practicum requirement.
 2018 internship opportunities

 - Master’s and doctoral degree students in good standing at JHSPH

 - Students must have completed their first year when the internship begins in August